Steellgold/image-zoomer-react/README.md

 ### Styles and Classes

-This component leverages Tailwind CSS utility classes for styling:
+This component uses inline styles by default.
+Here's a summary of the key styles:

-- `cursor-zoom-in` for the base image cursor.
+- `cursor: zoom-in` for the base image cursor.
-- `cursor-zoom-out` for the zoomed image cursor.
+- `cursor: zoom-out` for the zoomed image cursor.
-- `bg-black bg-opacity-75` for the overlay background.
+- `backgroundColor: rgba(0, 0, 0, 0.75)` for the overlay background.

-If you are **not using Tailwind CSS**, you can replace these styles with your own custom CSS.
+You can override these styles using the `style` prop or external CSS classes as needed.

 ### Animation